Skip to Content

 How To Cut and Polish Petrified Wood

-Step Two: Cutting the petrified wood into the desired shape and cutting and shaping stone as hard as petrified wood without an electric tile saw or rotary tool is difficult and time-consuming because, although it is brittle, it is hard as steel.
-It may sometimes break off in flakes and chips unexpectedly.
+Step Two: Cut the petrified wood into the appropriate shape.
+Cutting and shaping stone as hard as petrified wood without an electric tile saw or rotary tool is difficult and time-consuming because, while fragile, it is as tough as steel.
+It may break off in flakes and chips unexpectedly.

-Using successive sheets of sandpaper with finer and finer grits is not the best way to cut and shape petrified wood, and you may end up disheartened at how much time it takes.
-It’s far better to use a saw or a Dremel.
+Using repeated sheets of sandpaper with finer and finer grits is not the best method for cutting and shaping petrified wood, and you may be discouraged by how long it takes.
+It is far preferable to use a saw or Dremel.

 Cutting Petrified Wood With A Saw